-Dre: Well statistics really seem to be your game and to answer your question; “what are the percentage of trails by green, blue and black” I will state that the idea of an Epic Bike Race is to cover an amazing amount of distance, over varied terrain.
-As such the there are limitations with how much of any one thing a race course can sustain.
+Dre: Well statistics really seem to be your game and to answer your question; “what are the percentage of trails by green, blue and black” I will state that the idea of an epic bike race is to cover an amazing amount of distance, over varied terrain.
+As such there are limitations with how much of any one thing a race course can sustain.
 Too much road - boring.
 Too much singletrack - physically too difficult.
 Too much climbing - limiting.
 Too much flat - boring.
-So it is with great pleasure that we’ve created an event (BC Bike Race) that will showcase all that we have to offer here on the West Coast and make it the most enjoyable experience for everyone.
+So we’ve created the BC Bike Race to showcase all that we have to offer here on the West Coast and make it the most enjoyable experience for everyone.

-Each stage has a story to tell, and as your body and mind adjust to the rigors of daily endurance racing you will find good days and bad, some courses you will like or dislike, but it is the overall feeling, or the end of the story and the completion of a Super Human Challenge that will stay with you for the rest of your life.
+Each stage has a story to tell, and as your body and mind adjust to the rigours of daily endurance racing you will find good days and bad, some courses you will like or dislike, but it is the overall feeling or the end of the story and the completion of a superhuman challenge that will stay with you for the rest of your life.

-Q: How much bike repair/tuning knowledge should I have to be safe riding in an epic backcountry race like this?
+Q: How much bike repair/tuning knowledge should I have to be safe riding in a race like this?

 - Broken spoke, tension adjust or recognition and band-aid fix